When Standard Methods Succeed

 1. Adjusting for baseline covariates can make an estimate more efficient

-2. Propensity score weighting is more efficient that direct adjustment
+2. Propensity score weighting is more efficient than direct adjustment

 3. Sometimes we are more comfortable with the functional form of the propensity score (predicting exposure) than the outcome model